MwEg777/BEKA-Engine/README.md

 3/Run GameLauncher.Py

 **-Note: PyGame is required to load images.
-To install it, open a cmd window and type: pip install pygame**
+To install it, open a cmd window then type: pip install pygame**

 # **Classes**: